LBHackney-IT/API-Playbook-v2-beta/README.md

   * Information governance

-The design of a Service API needs to be agreed with:
+The design of a **Service API** needs to be agreed with:
   * API Platform Product Owner
   * The Product Owner for the service
   * Applications Management (where it connects to a live business system)
   * ICT technical architecture and security
   * Information governance (where it deals with personally-identifiable information)

-Before the first deployment, you need a change management request (CMR) agreed by the relevant teams.
+Before the first deployment, you need a **Change Management Request (CMR)** agreed by the relevant teams.
 This is likely to require a conversation, including:
  * API Platform Product Owner
  * The Product Owner for the service
  * Applications Management